Ampex: Ampex 2-inch helical VTR

 Ampex 2 inch helical VTRs were manufactured from 1963 to 1970.
 Model VR-1500 for home.
 The VR-660 for Broadcast television systems, industrial companies, educational institutions, and a few for In-flight entertainment.
 The VR-1500 and VR-660 found service at educational institutions especially due to their relatively low cost vs. 2 in quadruplex VTRs.
-These machines were simple to operate, reliable, small in size and produced, for their time, very good video without the complexity of the larger and much more complex 2" Quad machines.
+These machines were simple to operate, reliable, small in size—and produced, for their time, very good video without the complexity of the larger and much more complex 2" Quad machines.

 HS-100 and HS-200 "slo-mo" disc recorder

 In March 1967, Ampex introduced the HS-100 video disc recorder.
 The system was developed by Ampex at the request of the American Broadcasting Company (ABC) for a variety of sports broadcast uses.
 It was first demonstrated on the air on March 18, 1967, when ABC's Wide World of Sports televised the "World Series of Skiing" from Vail, Colorado.
 The video was recorded on analog magnetic disc.
 The disc weighed 5 lb and rotated at 60 rps, 3600 rpm (50 rps in PAL).
 One NTSC unit could record 30 seconds of video, PAL units 36 seconds.
 The video could then be played back in slow motion, stop action to freeze frame.

 A more deluxe version, the HS-200, was introduced in April 1968, and provided a large control console with variable speed playback.
 This made it ideal for instant replay for sports events and precise timing control in post-production service.
 CBS-TV was the first to use the technique during live sportscasts, though it was quickly adopted by all American TV networks.
-The HS-200, which was an HS-100 connected to a control console when combined called the HS-200, had greater precise frame and timing control capability, lending itself to post-production applications like special effects and titles.
+The HS-200, which was an HS-100 connected to a control console, had greater precise frame and timing control capability, lending itself to post-production applications like special effects and titles.
 The HS-200 had a frame accurate timing computer that enabled frame-accurate cuts and dissolve transitions by way of a two-input video switcher.
 Slow-motion sequences could likewise be programmed and could be "triggered" to begin via an external control pulse such as might come from an external VTR editor like the Ampex VR-2000 VTR with Editec.
 The HS-200 was the first system capable of single-frame video animation recording, using magnetic discs as opposed to videotape.
 The HS-200 also provided a readout with specific frame numbers showing from the 900 frames available (NTSC version).
 Sequences could be triggered to start from any of these 900 frames with frame-accurate repeatability for creative fine tuning of sequence start and end points.